f5devcentral/f5xc-solutions/docs/guides/guide-field-recommended-http-lb-practices.rst

 Recommended HTTP-LB PoV Settings:
 ---------------------------

-.. note:: Domains and Certificates:
+.. note:: Domains and Certificates: This section will provide the typical setup for a PoV with domains and certificates

 Dependent on client application, but for a PoV the follwoing settings are the most common.
 Utilize Auto-Cert capability for domain and certificate, add the HTTP Redirect to HTTPS,  add HSTS Header, Listener Port 443, Client Side TLS High setting, both HTTP/1.1 and 2 Protocol